wahibadiyatma17/ads-marketing-fe/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Deploy on cPanel

+Sometimes a hosting provider that uses cPanel provides a service to host a Node.js app.
+Here is the steps to host the app on cPanel.

+1. Edit `start` script on `package.json` file to `NODE_ENV=production node server.js`.
+2. If you want to host the app not in the root domain, add these values to `next.config.mjs` file.

+    ```js
+    const nextConfig = {
+    assetPrefix: '/YOUR_APP_PATH',
+    basePath: '/YOUR_APP_PATH',
+    // ...
+    };
+    ```

+3. Build the app.

+    ```bash
+    npm run build
+    # or
+    yarn build
+    # or
+    pnpm build
+    # or
+    bun build
+    ```

+4. Archive the folders and files (except `.git`, and `node_modules` folder) and upload the archive to your server and extract it.
+5. Open "Setup Node.js App" on your hosting provider and create the application.
+6. Fill the form.
+Fill the "Application startup file" to "`server.js`".
+After filling the form, click "Create".
+7. You will get the command line to enter the virtual environment of your application.
+Execute that on your server terminal.
+8. Install all dependencies on the virtual environment.
+9. Restart the server.

+> [!TIP]
+> After completing the deployment, you can revert the changes of `package.json` file and `next.config.mjs` file on your project.